Maths

 Daily Maths fluency sessions

 We teach a daily maths fluency session across the whole school as a separate timetabled session following the NCETM mastering number programme.
-This begins in reception and continues throughout Keystage 1.
+This begins in our Nursery bears with more emphasis on number and subitising.
+This then continues into reception following NCETM plans and continues throughout Key Stage 1.
 The aim is for our maths fluency to become an embedded element of the curriculum with high expectations for all pupils.
-Fluency sessions are daily short, snappy sessions, which allow children to retrieve previously taught knowledge in order to rehearse concepts.
+Fluency sessions are daily.
+They are short, snappy sessions, which allow children to retrieve previously taught knowledge in order to rehearse concepts.

-Take a walk down our school corridors, through our classrooms and in our outdoor areas to see our fabulous maths displays 😊
+Take a walk down our school corridors, through our classrooms and in our outdoor areas to see our fabulous maths.

 How to help your child at home: